 Legal Advice Helpline: ☎ 1800 339 958

-Our solicitors specialise in handling probate disputes and challenges to wills.
+Our Probate Lawyers specialise in handling wills, probate disputes and challenges to estates.
 If you need legal advice on whether you can contest a will contact our obligation-free service.
 Where there is a dispute regarding inheritance, it is important that you seek legal advice as soon as possible as time limits apply in such legal cases.
 For further information call our helpline or complete the contact form below.

 When a person dies in Victoria, a Grant of Representation (probate or letters of administration) must be obtained before anyone can deal with the deceased’s estate (property, cash, shares etc).
 If a valid Will has been left behind, then the Executor(s) named in the Will are responsible for applying for a Grant of Probate.
 If there is no Will, and therefore no Executor, usually the next of kin applies for a Grant of Letters of Administration.